Replace nothing, improve everything.

 From Chains to Wings

-Wings of Thought (WoT)
+Introducing Wings of Thought (WoT) reasoning

-Where Chain of Thought is a line, Wings of Thought is a web—a recursive system capable of organizing, resolving, and aligning complexity into coherent consensus.
-This enhancement layer introduces wisdom and understanding to knowledge for LLMs and humans, reaching a dynamic equilibrium across systems.
+Where Chain of Thought is a line, Wings of Thought is a web—a recursive system with multiple agents capable of organizing, resolving, and aligning complexity into coherent consensus.

 LLMs: Strengths and Their Limits